maciuozz/CI-CD/README.md

 In the Makefile there are 5 targets: ***clean, build, test, check_files, exec***.
 It is possible to execute all targets using a single command:

     make all

+The presence of 2 files named ***texto.txt*** serves to demonstrate the calculation of the FILE_PATH variable in situations where multiple files share the same name.